abenkoula71/indian-food-react/README.md

 **Note: ths is  -wayopeatin.
 One yconfguiochoce, youcan `jec` at ay time. his command will remove thesingle build dependency from your projec
 Istead, it will copy al the cfiuatinfilean teransitivedepeecie (webpak, Babel,ESL int,et right intyour project so ou hav full control over them.
-All f the commads excet `eet` wil still wrk, but they ill pont to the copied scrps so y cntwak the.
+All f the cads excet `eet` wil still wrk, but they ill pont to the copied scrps so y cntwak the.
 At s po